 Although many aspects of the new SAT are much easier for a number of test-takers, there may be parts that students still struggle with.
 One of these would definitely be time management.
 This is especially true on the reading portion which has 67 questions and only 70 minutes to answer them all.

 If you find you’re struggling with time management, make sure to incorporate it into your practice sessions.
+Time yourself during practice tests and see which sections you tend to run out of time.
 You can learn how long each question takes you and exactly what questions you’re struggling with.
 If you discover you’re spending too long on a particular question, skip it and move on to the next.

 In many ways, the new SAT is much easier than the older version.
 However, this doesn’t mean you shouldn’t study and be prepared!
 While the format may be better for some students, the questions are still designed to test your ability and skills in each particular subject.
 Make sure you are ready to tackle it all on exam day.